petenelson/wp-any-ipsum/README.md

 Revision History

+= v1.2.1 March 4, 2015 =
+* Code refactoring to use filter_input() and better WordPress code standards

 = v1.2.0 January 7, 2015 =
 * Added admin notice to visit settings page on plugin activation
 * Bug fix for sentences in JSON API